aanunez/tortilla8/README.md

 A GTK+ gui.
 No work has been started on this as of yet.

-Running on GNU/Linux, BSD variaents
+Running on GNU/Linux, BSD variants
 -----------------------------------

 There is nothing to configure, curses should ship with your python install.